preciofishbone/OmniaDocsG2/blocks/publishing-app-rollup/index.rst

 .. image:: publishing-app-rollup-settings-query.png

 + **Scope**: You can choose to rollup all public publishing apps, all the logged in user follows, or to display the last publishing app the user visited.
++ **Permission**: Available in Omnia 7.0 and later.
+Used for security trimming.
+For more information, see: :doc:`Security trimming in app rollups </general-assets/security-trimming-apps/index>`
 + **Only Current Business Profile**: If only publishing apps from the current Business Profile should be listed, select this option (default).
 + **Site Template**: Select Publishing App Template from the list.
 You must select template, even if just one is available.
 + **Run Query On Load**: Decide if the query should be run on load, so the list is filled with publishing apps, or not.
 If a list is very long it can be a good idea to add a search box, and to deselect this option.
 You add a search box under Filter, see below.
+(This option is moved to the Filter section in Omnia 7.0 and later).

 Display
 --------